Find Your Product's HS Code

 What are HS Codes?
 A Complete Guide to Harmonized System Classification

 The Harmonized System (HS) is an international nomenclature for the classification of products traded globally.
-Developed by the World Customs Organization (WCO), this standardized system is used by over 200 countries and territories to classify goods for customs purposes, trade statistics, and tariff applications.
+Developed by the World Customs Organization (WCO), this standardized system is used by over 200 countries to classify goods for customs purposes, trade statistics, and tariff applications.

 Understanding the HS Code Structure